-This tool is great for designers because it lets them withdraw the exact colors from a picture to use in their designs.
-Once you have them, you can put together a color palette and start working!
+This tool is great for designers because it lets them withdraw the exact colours from a picture to use in their designs.
+Once you have them, you can put together a colour palette and start working!

-Huesnap is one of the best color palette tools in the design market.
-It’s easy to use, and the color extracting fidelity is remarkable.
+Huesnap is one of the best colour palette tools in the design market.
+It’s easy to use, and the colour extracting fidelity is remarkable.

 This tool comes in handy when you have multiple clients, and you don’t want to lose time switching from one project to the next.
 With Trello, you can get all your projects into a single workspace.

 Another great project management tool, Google Calendar allows you to administer your projects, meetings, deadlines, and anything you want really into a single space.
 You can set reminders and sync your account with your Gmail account, as well as share your notifications with a simple click.

 If you’re struggling with creativity, Momentum will inspire you every time you open a new tab with a motivational quote and a beautiful background picture.
 You can also write down a to-do list of your daily tasks and check them off once you’ve completed them.
 And what’s more, you can also save your most used links and access them quickly from the same page!

 Every graphic designer knows the importance of having a chat with their clients to understand what they want and receive feedback.
 Zoom is the most popular video conferencing app on the market right now.
 You can have HD video and audio sessions every time you use it, and you can even record the meetings to view them again later!

 When you work freelance, you know you need to rely on a good contract, and ApproveMe does that for you.
 If you have a WordPress site, you can easily integrate it and start using their graphic design templates to provide your clients with trustworthy contracts.